We discuss how our global equity specialists are managing the volatility of today’s market landscape.

 4. Maintain focus on what clients expect and what they have asked us to do.Simon Nichols, portfolio manager, global opportunities team

-I recently polled our investment team on what surprised them the most thus far this year, and responses almost unanimously centered on Russia’s invasion of Ukraine.
+I recently polled our investment team on what surprised them the most thus far this year, and responses almost unanimously centred on Russia’s invasion of Ukraine.
 The investment ramifications of the invasion are extensive, and these implications have permeated many of my discussions with our equity portfolio managers.
-Overall, our investment managers believe that the two most notable areas of consequence are active inflation monitoring and the outlook for global defense spending.
+Overall, our investment managers believe that the two most notable areas of consequence are active inflation monitoring and the outlook for global defence spending.

 Andy Leger, a portfolio manager on our US small cap team, summed it up well when he said,

 We were debating secular deflation two years ago and now we are debating the duration of inflation.Andrew Leger, portfolio manager, small cap equities team